AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 **Request**

-+++[!DNL Amazon S3]- Target Connection Request
++++[!DNL Amazon S3] - Target connection request

 >[!TIP]
 >
->For information on how to obtain the required target parameters, refer to the [fill in destination details](/help/destinations/catalog/cloud-storage/amazon-s3.md#destination-details) section of the Amazon S3 destination documentation page.
+>For information on how to obtain the required target parameters, refer to the [fill in destination details](/help/destinations/catalog/cloud-storage/amazon-s3.md#destination-details) section of the [!DNL Amazon S3] destination documentation page.
 >For other supported values of `datasetFileType`, see the API reference documentation.

 Note the highlighted lines with inline comments in the request example, which provide additional information.
 Remove the inline comments in the request when copy-pasting the request into your terminal of choice.